 - Could the person recommending the product have been paid to say good things about it?

 You have no way of knowing if an influencer has actually used a product or service or not.
 They might claim that they look a certain way because of a supplement or fitness plan.
 Photo editing apps and software can be very good.
 It can be almost impossible to spot if a photo has been edited or not.
 Someone might have used other products or services to look the way they do as well but make it sound like the one they are promoting is the only one they used.

-Read about the secrets of social media influencers here.
+Read our article on the secrets of social media influencers to learn more.